ryanmcnally93/torquay-sunday-league/testing.md

 I have also played around with unittest to try and create tests, similar to my Jest JavaScript tests used in my last project.

+#### Pep8 Compliancy

+- To check if all my .py files were pep8 compliant, I user [Code Institutes pep8 linter](https://pep8ci.herokuapp.com/), This returned many issues with the lengths of my Python code lines.

+- To solve this I pip installed [Black](https://black.readthedocs.io/en/stable/getting_started.html), running the command "black -l 79 (name of python document)".

 ### Lighthouse

 - The only issues I had with my desktop lighthouse scores were my forgotten alt attribute on the smaller profile picture icon and the collapsibles contrast, both of which have now been resolved.